-We were graded as Good in our most recent Ofsted inspection in 2013.
-Examination results are excellent and consistently well above national averages.
-In 2014, the College achieved its highest ever value added figure at GCSE being ranked in the top 15% of all schools nationally.
-Full details of examination results are available on our website.
+We were graded as Good in our most recent Ofsted inspection in 2017.
+Examination results are excellent and consistently well above national averages, full details of examination results are available on our website.

 The teaching staff is well established with a small annual turnover.
 All teachers are specialists in their subjects and there is a CPD programme supporting teachers at all stages of their career.
 Teaching Support Assistants are assigned to departments and provide cover for absent staff as well as administration support for the department.